Lymphomas of the Head and Neck

 Age

-In the United States, HL has a bimodal age distribution, with a peak incidence in people aged 20-34 years and a second peak in whites aged 75-79 years and in African Americans aged 55-64 years.
-In Japan, the early peak is absent, and in some developing countries, the early peak shifts into childhood.
+In the United States, HL has a bimodal age distribution, with a peak incidence in people aged 20-34 years and a second peak in Whites aged 75-79 years and in African Americans aged 55-64 years.
+In Japan, the early peak is absent, and in some low-income countries, the early peak is seen in childhood.

 The mortality rate increases with age.
 For example, incidence and mortality rates for NHL increase with age.
 In addition, Burkitt lymphoma represents 40-50% of all pediatric lymphomas but is uncommon in adults without AIDS.